-TUCSON, AZ (KOLD News 13) - Since the triple digit temperatures are upon us, Pima Animal Care Center shared tips to keep pets safe and cool during the summer months ahead.
+TUCSON, AZ (KOLD News 13) - Since triple-digit temperatures are upon us, the Pima Animal Care Center shared tips to keep pets safe and cool during the summer months ahead.

 Every year, PACC’s Animal Protection Service officers respond to hundreds of calls involving pets suffering from heat-related illness and death because they were left outdoors, in a vehicle or in another situation that put them at risk.